@squawk

 const resolver = createAirspaceResolver({ data: myGeoJson });

-createAirspaceResolver parses the GeoJSON FeatureCollection at initialization and returns a resolver object with two methods:
+createAirspaceResolver parses the GeoJSON FeatureCollection at initialization and returns a resolver object with the following methods:

 • query(AirspaceQuery) - returns features containing the given position and altitude, via a ray casting point-in-polygon test combined with a vertical floor/ceiling comparison.